hunterwerlla/second-crack/DESIGN.md

 ### Architecture notes
 - All data output goes through the same interface, real time streaming and bulk export are options
-- Control encompases control and meta infromation like what things are connected
+- Control encompass control and meta information like what things are connected

 ## Misc features